 - 2 pork tenderloins (1 pound each)

-- Place pork over drip pan and grill, covered, over indirect medium-hot heat for 25-40 minutes or until a thermometer reads 160°, basting occasionally with reserved marinade.
+- Coat grill rack with cooking spray before starting the grill.
+Prepare grill for indirect heat.
+Drain pork and discard marinade.
+Grill, covered, over indirect medium-hot heat for 25-40 minutes or until a meat thermometer reads 160°, basting occasionally with reserved marinade.
 Let stand for 5 minutes before slicing.
 Yield: 6 servings.

 Originally published as Herb Grilled Pork Tenderloin in Healthy Cooking June/July 2008, p62